jitesoft/docker-step-cli/README.md

 ## Tags

 All images are built from source for ARM64, ARMv7 and AMD64.
-The tags are based on latest version at build time (0.14.4 as of writing this document) which makes the tags change more often than this README.
+The tags are based on latest version at build time (0.15.0 as of writing this document) which makes the tags change more often than this README.
-`latest` always refers to the latest version.
+`latest` always refers to the latest version, that is, the latest tag.
+Stable always uses the latest release.
+That is, latest might contain rc, alpha and beta versions, while stable will always be the latest full release.

 ### Docker Hub

 * `jitesoft/step-cli`
     * `latest`, `x.x.x`
+    * `stable`, `x.x.x`

 ### Gitlab

 * `registry.gitlab.com/jitesoft/dockerfiles/step-cli`
   * `latest`, `x.x.x`
+  * `staböe`, `x.x.x`

 ## Dockerfile